elves/elvish/website/src/ref/builtin.md

 The special value used by `?()` to signal absence of exceptions.

+## $num-bg-jobs

+Number of background jobs.

+## $notify-bg-job-success

+Whether to notify success of background jobs, defaulting to `$true`.

+Failures of background jobs are always notified.

 ## $paths

 A list of search paths, kept in sync with `$E:PATH`.
 It is easier to use than